 |T-Mobile||$750 or $30 per month for 24 months with a $30 down payment||$650 or $26 per month for 24 months|

 |Verizon||$720 or $30 per month for 24 months||$672 or $28 per month for 24 months|

 The G6 is available for quite a bit less on the same networks, although that does depend on your network.

-There’s no point beating around the bush: The Galaxy S8 is expensive.
-In terms of pricing, the G6 takes the crown.
+There’s no point beating around the bush: The

 Winner: LG G6

 It’s close fight between the G6 and

 It does all this will offering a 5.8-inch screen that’s nearly as compact as the 5.7-inch screen on the G6.

 - Samsung Galaxy S21 Ultra vs. Samsung Galaxy Note 20 Ultra